OpenCobolIDE/OpenCobolIDE/doc/source/advanced.rst

 .. warning:: Pre-compilers are associated with one specific extension (**.scb** for dbpre and **.sqb** for esqlOC).
              Those tools will get used only if the file extension match the associated extension!
-             E.g. pre-compilers will never get called on regular cobol files (.cbl, .cob,...).
+             E.g. pre-compilers will never get called on regular COBOL files (.cbl, .cob,...).

 esqlOC (on Windows)
 +++++++++++++++++++

-.. warning:: To work with esqlOC, you need to use GnuCobol built with Visual Studio.
+.. warning:: To work with esqlOC, you need to use GnuCOBOL built with Visual Studio.
              Read :ref:`windows-gnu-cobol` to setup the correct compiler.

-1) Setup OpenCobolIDE to work with GnuCobol compiled with Visual Studio (make sure you can compile a simple HelloWorld)
+1) Setup OpenCobolIDE to work with GnuCOBOL compiled with Visual Studio (make sure you can compile a simple HelloWorld)
 2) Download esqlOC and install it somewhere on your drive (prefer a path without spaces such as ``c:\esqloc``).
 3) Open the OpenCobolIDE preferences and go to the **SQL Cobol** tab.
 There specify the installation directory